Houses In Multiple Occupation - HMOs

 An HMO can therefore include buildings converted solely into self-contained flats ('Section 257 HMOs'), as well as buildings containing bedsits and/or non-self contained flats, shared houses and hostels ('Section 254 HMOs').

 The parts of the Act relevant to HMOs include Sections 254 to 264 and Schedule 14.
-The full text of the Act can be found here.
+The Housing Act can be found here.

 - Download an HMO application form